JosephNamihas/Console-Finances/my ReadMe.md

 ### Currency

 Dealing with currency faced a different challenge as I figured that rounding may cause issues with accuracy.
 I researched this a lot but any solouton seemed to be too complicated and nothing we had actually 'learnt' in class yet (classes etc).
+I opted to use toFixed, which rather than rounding, cuts the figure off at a certain decimal point

-### Rounding
+### Variable Names